Landlord Tenant Attorney Portland Oregon

 - Standard rate: $300.00/hour

-Tenant Representation: If appropriate, I may write a letter to your landlord in an attempt to resolve matters within the first hour of a consultation.
+Tenant Representation: If appropriate and time allows, I may write a letter to your landlord in an attempt to resolve matters within the first hour of a consultation.
 If the initial consultation and/or letter does not resolve matters I will often make an offer of representation based upon your case.
 The following are examples of the types of fee arrangements I offer:

 - Prepaid hourly rate